-In an effort to provide neighborhood stability in the older sections of the city, the city of Overland Park has implemented a neighborhood task force to study the needs of older neighborhoods in the city.
-The city's Neighborhood Services Division holds regular meetings with neighborhood leaders for their feedback on the improvements needed in their communities and to discuss how not addressing issues allows for disrepair in these communities and cause otherwise livable neighborhoods to become blighted.
+In an effort to provide neighborhood stability in the older sections of the city, the City of Overland Park regularly meets with neighborhood leaders through the Neighborhood Executive Committee to receive their feedback on the improvements needed in their communities and to discuss how not addressing issues allows for disrepair in these communities and causes otherwise livable neighborhoods to become blighted.

-The city of Overland Park seeks to target those areas HUD has indicated to be in the low to moderateincome areas by providing improvement projects for streets, street lighting, neighborhood parks, curbs, sidewalks and other public amenities that will keep neighborhoods safe and livable.
+The City of Overland Park seeks to target those areas HUD has indicated to be in the low to moderateincome areas by providing improvement projects for streets, street lighting, neighborhood park improvements, curbs, sidewalks and other public amenities that will keep neighborhoods safe and livable.

-AP-75 Barriers to affordable housing -91.420, 91.220(j)
+AP-75 Barriers to affordable housing -91.420, 91.220(j) Introduction